top of page

 In June 1970, he wrote to TMF advocating for continued in-service surgical training to ensure Taranaki hospitals maintained their approval by the Royal Colleges.
 His commitment to professional standards, regional training, and collaborative solutions became hallmarks of his leadership.
 He was re-elected President annually from 1970 through 1974, reflecting the strong confidence his colleagues placed in him.

 Beyond medicine, Mr. Chowdhury was a dedicated Rotarian, first becoming involved with Rotary while living in Hāwera—a commitment he continued after moving south.
-In Blenheim, he was awarded a Paul Harris Fellowship and later served as Rotary District Governor.
+In Blenheim, he joined the Blenheim Rotary Club and was President in 1984-85 and was awarded the Paul Harris Fellowship (April 1995) for outstanding service to the Club and Community.
 He was also a tireless advocate for public health equity.
 After relocating to the South Island in 1981 to continue his surgical career at Wairau Hospital, he became President of the Marlborough branch of the Cancer Society (1986–88).
 Concerned by the region’s high rate of skin cancer, he initiated and organised New Zealand’s first free skin cancer screening clinic in Blenheim in 1988.
 The clinic brought together specialists including plastic surgeon Gary Duncan (Wellington) and dermatologist Peter Sears, providing vital early detection services to the local community.
 This pioneering effort reflected Roy’s lifelong dedication to preventive healthcare and community wellbeing.

 He also found joy in gardening, trout fishing, woodworking, and cricket—often travelling from Hāwera to Auckland or Wellington for test matches.
 Admired for his humility, calm presence, and quiet humour, he was as respected by hospital staff as he was by his patients.